 For example, you might want to set up a WiFi network in your office where Internet telephony (VoIP) users have priority.
 You also want a regular WiFi network for standard users, as well as a 'guest' WiFi network for visitors.
 In the following figure, VoIP_SSID users have QoS priority, SSID01 is the WiFi network for standard users, and Guest_SSID is the WiFi network for guest users.
 In this example, the guest user is forbidden access to the wired Local Area Network (LAN) behind the AP and can access only the Internet.

-Figure 5 Multiple BSSs
+Figure 6 Multiple BSSs

-1.4.2 Dual-Radio/Triple-Radio and BandFlex
+1.4.2 Dual-Radio

-The Zyxel Device models are equipped with two or even three WiFi radios.
-The Zyxel Device uses the WiFi radios to transmit WiFi signals.
-This means you can configure two to three different WiFi networks to operate simultaneously.
+Some of the Zyxel Device models are equipped with dual WiFi radios.
+This means you can configure different WiFi networks on the 2.4G and 5G bands to operate simultaneously.